 It will be designed to foster a strong sense of community and belonging, providing civic spaces for community interaction and building, a range of new homes of varying styles and densities, together with space for local existing and new businesses to thrive.
 It will be a welcoming and sensitively designed environment, working with the existing landscape, topography and natural assets to provide a strong network of connected green spaces whilst also protecting the identity and integrity of existing local villages.
 It will provide a wide range of new services and facilities for the benefit of new and existing communities.
-It will prioritise active travel and sustainable modes of transport above private cars.
 Strong internal connectivity will be a key defining characteristic whilst facilitating strategic through movement of traffic that avoids conflicts with places which are for the enjoyment of people and habitats for wildlife.